 Most cosmetology schools have a dress code or a uniform.
-This is because it is industry standard to wear black, and institutes – like the Aveda Institute, for example – want to prepare their students not only for the state exams, but also for working in the field!
+This is because it is industry standard to wear black, and institutes – like the Empire Beauty School, for example – want to prepare their students not only for the state exam but also for working in the field!

 Check out this video from Savanna Leigh showcasing her all-black wardrobe for beauty school:

 And if you want to make sure you’ll pass the state board exam after all your hard schooling, check out our ultimate cosmetology exam cheat sheet!

 Most salons have a dress code or a uniform.
 A standard dress code will often include wearing all-black attire, including shoes and aprons.